 Gina Yashere - Cack-Handed: A Memoir

-The African comedian and producer and writer of the CBS hit series I Heart Abishola chronicles her odyssey to get to America and break into Hollywood in this lively and humorous memoir.
+The British comedian of Nigerian heritage and co-executive producer and writer of the CBS hit series Bob Hearts Abishola chronicles her odyssey to get to America and break into Hollywood in this lively and humorous memoir.

 First published: Tuesday 8th June 2021

 If ordering from a UK store, please note that you are in Region 1 (DVD)/Region A (Blu-ray), whilst the UK is in Region 2/B, respectively.
 This means that many - but by no means all - may fail to play.
 Look for products marked "Region free", "All regions", "Region 0" or "Multi-region".
 Blu-rays may also be marked "Region A/B/C", "Region free", or variations thereof.
 You may also check whether your DVD/Blu-ray player supports multi-region playback (also referred to as "region free"), or whether it can be set to do so.
 There should, of course, be no problems with books, CDs, or other physical items.